2.1. Event Knowledge Responsibilities

 Competitors, judges, and organizers involved in sanctioned tournaments are responsible for knowing and following the most current version of the V:EKN Tournament Rules and any other applicable regulatory documents, including the game rules and official errata.

-All new cards and game rules are always published at least 30 days before they go into effect for V:EKN tournaments (except for cards and game rules for expansions used in limited tournaments).
+All new cards and game rules go immediately into effect for V:EKN tournaments.
 Whenever a ruling is reversed or new errata is issued, the ruling reversal or errata doesn't go into effect for 30 days.

 2.2.
 Tournament Organizer Responsibilities